 Status by lane

-v0.2 replaced the v0.1 pipeline-stage decomposition (Functional / SAST / DAST / Fuzz / Mutation) with a modality-based spine per Decision 2.
-Security scanning is delegated to dedicated security pipelines and is out of scope here — TFactory focuses on functional + feature testing.
+The lane spine is modality-based (Decision 2).
+Security scanning is delegated to dedicated security pipelines and is out of scope here — TFactory focuses on functional and feature testing.

-API ✅ Active per-framework Docker image + HTTP HAR recorder line where the test exercises framework code network.har
+API Active per-framework image + HTTP HAR recorder line where the test exercises framework code network.har

-Integration ✅ Active per-framework Docker image + AppRuntime (multi-service compose) line where applicable network.har · service logs
+Integration Active per-framework image + AppRuntime (multi-service) line where applicable network.har, service logs

-All five lanes are wired and ship with v0.2.0.
-Each subtask’s lane is chosen by the Planner based on its (language, framework) via the framework registry; reviewers see the lifecycle phases (executor_app_running, app_not_healthy, etc.) in the LaneStatusGrid and the per-test evidence in the Triager PR comment.
+Each subtask’s lane is chosen by the Planner from its (language, framework) via the framework registry; reviewers see the lifecycle phases in the LaneStatusGrid and the per-test evidence in the Triager PR comment.
+New languages and additional pipelines hook into the same five-lane spine through new FrameworkDescriptors — no lane additions required.

 Quickstart